Wtorek Izsak first learned how to use a conductor at the age of eight.

 It was a child.
 A girl.
 Her hair wasn’t long enough to tie up into a ponytail, so it was splayed across her face and matted down with blood.
 There was a combat knife driven into her chest.

 It was one of Izsak’s.
 His engraved name glowed in the faint sunlight gracing its hilt.
 Izsak Wtorek.
 One added victory point.
 One slain child.

 The ride back to base camp was quiet.

-While some of the returning soldiers bragged about their kills and others swore revenge for the fallen, most remained silent upon arrival at base and throughout lunch.
+While some of the returning soldiers bragged about their kills and others swore revenge for the fallen, most remained silent upon arrival at the base and throughout lunch.
 Izsak was one of them, quickly grabbing his bowl of soup from the food aid and settling down in a far corner away from everyone else.